 We can also arrange a tour of the Melton Recycling Facility for school groups and community groups to better understand alternatives to landfill.
 This includes a hosted viewing of the transfer station with time to see the Permanent Drop-off Site and the Resale Shop.

 The Resource Smart Schools initiative is all about encouraging sustainability in schools, which means real savings for your school budget and the environment, as well as hands-on environmental learning for students of all levels.
 Schools in the City of Melton that commit to certification in the Resource Smart (Sustainable Schools) Program are eligible to apply for an annually renewable kerbside recycling collection service from Council if they complete the Waste or Core module of the Resource Smart program within nine months of signup.
-Contact Environment Education Victoria on 9349 1806 for more information.
+For more information call them on 9341 8175 or email firstname.lastname@example.org .

 There are many readily available resources for teachers.